IDMNYU/MS-Thesis-Spring-2019/_pages/syllabus.md

 _Office hours_:

-Elizabeth: Tuesdays 2pm-5pm, MAGNET 874
+Elizabeth: Tuesdays 2pm-5pm, MAGNET 874 or by Google Hangouts.
-Schedule office hours slot [here](https://tinyurl.com/office-hours-henaff) If you cannot make these times to do class or work conflict, contact me by email.
+If you cannot make these times due to do class or work conflict, contact me by email.

 Mark:
 TBD